Maia AI Agents features🔗

-This guide describes the capabilities available through Maia in Maia Foundation.
-It is intended for Matillion ETL users who want to understand what Maia offers before upgrading to Maia Foundation.
+This guide describes the capabilities available through Maia AI Agents in Maia.
+It is intended for Matillion ETL users who want to understand what Maia AI Agents offers before upgrading to Maia.

-Maia is the agentic AI capability built into Maia Foundation.
-It operates inside Designer, where you can use natural language prompts to build pipelines, explore data, troubleshoot errors, and manage your project files.
+Maia AI Agents are the agentic AI capability built into Maia, operating inside Designer, where you can use natural language prompts to build pipelines, explore data, troubleshoot errors, and manage your project files.

 Pipeline development🔗

-Maia builds, runs, and manages both transformation and orchestration pipelines from the Maia chat interface in Designer.
-For more information, read Building data pipelines with Maia.
+Maia AI Agents build, run, and manage both transformation and orchestration pipelines from the Maia AI Agents chat interface in Designer.
+For more information, read Building data pipelines with Maia AI Agents.

 Transformation pipelines🔗

-Describe a data transformation objective and Maia creates the pipeline for you.
-It adds the appropriate components—such as Table Input, Calculator, Filter, and Aggregate—connects them, and configures each one based on your description.
+Describe a data transformation objective and Maia AI Agents create the pipeline for you.
+They add the appropriate components—such as Table Input, Calculator, Filter, and Aggregate—connect them, and configure each one based on your description.

 Example prompt: "Get sales data from the orders table, calculate revenue by region, and store the results in a new table called regional_revenue."